GabrielFlores8227/Docker-Certified-Associate/README.md

 docker run -d -p 5000:5000 --restart=always --name registry -e REGISTRY_LOG_LEVEL=debug registry:2
 ```

+#### Securing a Registry

+By default, the registry is completely unsecured.
+It does not use TLS and does not require authentication.

+You can take some basic steps to secure your registry:

+- Use TLS with a certificate.
+- Require user authentication.

 ## Chapter 3 - Orchestration

 ### Docker Swarm